hpeteri/chip8-emu/README.md

 * 64x32 monochrome display buffer.
 * 60Hz delay and sound timers.

 Keyboard handling and sound output has not yet been implemented.
 Displaying the CHIP-8 screen is done by printing to the terminal.
+Further work to implement proper rendering and input handling with SDL to be done.

 # How it Works